mralfarrakhan/epiphyte/README.md

 -   `GET /info`: returns info of current process base name, executable path, and pid.
 -   `GET /execute/{PATH}`: trigger functions on injected payload via name (see configuration).

-x86 payloads only work for x86 targets, and vice versa for x86_64.
+Note that x86 payloads only work for x86 targets, and vice versa for x86_64.
+For now, it only works and tested on x86.

 ## Configuration